puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/edge.md

 ---
-description: Google's open source browser
+description: Microsoft Edge (Chromium based)
 keywords:
   - browser
-  - google
+  - microsoft
 ---

-# Chromium
+# Edge

-Chromium is a popular open source web browser created and maintained by Google.
+Edge is a popular web browser created and maintained by Microsoft.
-The Chromium codebase also used for multiple other browsers such as:

-- Chrome
-- Microsoft Edge
-- Opera
-- Brave

 Artemis supports parsing the list of artifacts below: